data-addict-com/data-addict-com.github.io/_posts/2021-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 Go back to your spreadsheet tab, and see the magic!
 ![the-magic](/assets/img/2021-08-26/final-results.PNG)

-### (Optional) Enable a trigger to retrieve datas automatically
+### (Optional) Enable a trigger to retrieve data automatically
 Instead of running the `go` function manually, you can setup a trigger.
 Go on the left-side pannel > Triggers.
 Then configure the parameters as follows, if you want a per-minute refresh for instance:
 ![triggers-parameters](/assets/img/2021-08-26/trigger-parameters.PNG)

 And that's it !
-Enjoy your datas from Google Sheets directly.
+Enjoy your data from Google Sheets directly.